Vaccinii macrocarpon fructus

 This section has been translated automatically.

-Cranberry fruits are used for the prophylaxis of recurrent urinary tract infections, for the prophylaxis and therapy of frequently recurring inflammations of the lower urinary tract and as support for healthy bladder function.
-Furthermore, they are used in the post-treatment or prophylaxis of a Helicobacter pylori eradication and in a 3 to 4-week post-treatment of a short-term sulfonamide or antibiotic therapy to eliminate residual bacteria such as Escherichia coli.
+Cranberry fruits are used to prevent recurrent urinary tract infections, to prevent and treat frequently recurring inflammation of the lower urinary tract and to support healthy bladder function.
+They are also used in the follow-up treatment or prophylaxis of Helicobacter pylori eradication and in a 3 to 4-week follow-up treatment of short-term sulphonamide or antibiotic therapy to eliminate residual bacteria such as Escherichia coli.

 Dosage